BlasBenito/distantia/README.md

 Progress bars provided by the [progressr](https://progressr.futureverse.org/) package are also available.
-Unfortunately, the latter does not work in Rmarkdown documents like this one.
+Unfortunately, the latter does not work in R Markdown documents like this one.

 ``` r